xiachen97/XiaChen_hw5TH_csi3150_fs2023/README.md

 CODE:

-* link rel="stylesheet": references an external CSS style sheet, which determines the appearance and style of the web page.
+* link rel="stylesheet" : references an external CSS style sheet, which determines the appearance and style of the web page.

-* script src is fontawesome.com: Icons can be used in pages by referencing Font Awesome's icon library.
+* script src is fontawesome.com : Icons can be used in pages by referencing Font Awesome's icon library.

 * script src is js/questions.js defer and js/quizApp.js defer are two asynchronously loaded external JavaScript files.
 The first one contain questions and answers Data, the second contain the main logic and interactive behavior of Quiz App.